-The giant gum and Kingsland Forest in Richmond
+The giant gum and Kingsland Forest Park in Richmond

 The Barrington Gum was named after a farm which was once located further down the Reservoir Creek valley from about 1850 to 1914.

 The Eucalyptus or Gum species of Australia number over 500 different varieties and this is the tallest of them all, known for fast tail growth.
 It is a Eucalyptus Regnans (Mountain Ash), a native of Victoria and Eastern Tasmania, which is the tallest non-conifer in the world, reaching heights of nearly 100 metres (over 300 feet).
 This specimen was measured in 2009 by Richmond arborist Brad Cadwallader and climber Menno Kluiters.
 The height was 72.1 metres and the diameter 1.4 metres at 2.35 metres above ground.
 The first branch is 30 metres above ground.
-This made it the second-tallest measured tree in New Zealand behind an 80 metre Mountain Ash in the Orokonui Eco-sanctuary near Dunedin.
-Brad says “that the big gums in the Waimea College bus bay are only about 26 metres high, so that puts it into perspective.”
+This made it the second-tallest measured tree in New Zealand at the time, behind an 80 metre Mountain Ash in the Orokonui Eco-sanctuary near Dunedin.
+As of 2023 it is the 4th tallest tree in NZ based on current records.
+Brad says, “that the big gums in the Waimea College bus bay are only about 26 metres high, so that puts it into perspective.”
 Data can be found online at www.notabletrees.org.nz in “The New Zealand Tree Register” Ref.
 TSR/0687.

 Very little is known of its history or age.
 It was probably planted as a seedling sometime between 1860 and 1920, so it is 100 to 150 years old.
 The timber is valued for structures and